 ExoLab is an experiment platform that brings together classrooms and the International Space Station in a collaborative investigation of the effects of microgravity on living things.
-Designed with lesson sequence for 6th – 8th grade based on the NGSS, ExoLab is a plant biology investigation with Arabidopsis thaliana, a model plant organism used in many scientific investigations with a fully mapped genome (Kaul et al, 2000).
+ExoLab is designed with lesson sequence for 6th – 12th grade based on the NGSS.
 The International Space Station (ISS) is home to advanced microgravity research for academia and industry.
-Working with school districts across the United States along with the Center for the Advancement of Science in Space, Magnitude.io seeks to provide an extraordinary exobiology experience mapped to accepted local science standards while dramatically reducing the cost to access experiments in space.
+Working with school districts across the United States along with the U.S. National Laboratory, Magnitude.io seeks to provide an extraordinary exobiology experience mapped to accepted local science standards while dramatically reducing the cost to access experiments in space.

-In classrooms that are using the ExoLab, students will grow their own A. thaliana in the ExoLab growth chamber simultaneously (or asynchronously – but matched chronologically) with a plant growing aboard the ISS.
 The experiments are initiated on the ISS in accordance with resupply missions.
-Resupply missions are scheduled every 3 months, missions are scheduled for early April 2018.
 This allows for multiple experiments per year, giving options on when to align the classroom experiment with the ISS experiment.
-Students look for relationships between the environmental conditions, including the effect of microgravity on the growth of this plant and living things in general.
+Students look for relationships between the environmental conditions, including the effect of microgravity on the growth of living things in general.

-Within this compact frame are a series of sensors to capture, record, and report data, including images, as well as system to keep the plant alive.
+Within this compact frame are a series of sensors to capture, record, and report data, including images, as well as system to keep the test organisms alive.
 All of these operate autonomously and continuously.

 The International Space Station (ISS) is Earth’s largest artificial satellite.
 Larger than a football field and weighing more than 450 tons, the ISS is home to the only US National Laboratory not on Earth.